-Using the set of security test cases identified for each project, testing should be conducted to evaluate the system's performance against each case.
+Using the set of security test cases identified for each project, penetration testing should be conducted to evaluate the system's performance against each case.
 It is common for this to occur during the testing phase prior to release.

+Penetration testing cases should include both application-specific tests to check soundness of business logic as well as common vulnerability tests to check the design and implementation.
 Once specified, security test cases can be executed by security-savvy quality assurance or development staff, but first-time execution of security test cases for a project team should be monitored by a security auditor to assist and coach team members.